MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 ![SoTranslation](/images/tutorials/basicmechanics/SoTranslation.png "SoTranslation")

 ### Transformations
 More complex transformations can be done by using the `SoTransform` module.
-You can not only translate an existing object, but also rotate, scale and apply many other transformations.
+You can not only translate an existing object, but also rotate, scale, and apply many other transformations.

 ![SoTransform](/images/tutorials/basicmechanics/SoTransform.png "SoTransform")

 {{< networkfile "/examples/basic_mechanisms/coordinatesystems/WorldCoordinates.mlab" >}}

-## Voxel coordinates
+## Voxel Coordinates
 Voxel coordinates are:
 * Relative to an image
 * Continuous from [0..x,0..y,0..z], voxel center at 0.5
 * Direct relation to voxel location in memory

-### Voxel coordinates in MeVisLab
+### Voxel Coordinates in MeVisLab
 You can show the voxel coordinates in MeVisLab by using the following example network:

 ![Voxel Coordinates](/images/tutorials/basicmechanics/VoxelCoordinates.png "Voxel Coordinates")